Become a Member of the CPA

 Fellow and Honorary Membership

-Fellowship is offered by peer nomination and invitation to those Selected members whose work is of the highest standard in all respects – outstanding in its expression of the art of the potter, with a quality of making appropriate to its concept and with a powerful and well established sense of individual identity.
-A nomination must have the support of at least three CPA Fellows and be submitted to council for consideration at a selection meeting at any time between January and March each year.
+Fellowship is offered by either peer nomination or by individual applications and is awarded to those Selected members whose work is of the highest standard in all respects – outstanding in its expression of the art of the potter, with a quality of craftsmanship appropriate to its concept and with a powerful and well established sense of individual identity.
+Applications and nomination must have the support of additional CPA Fellow members and should be submitted to council for consideration at a selection meeting, any time between January and March each year.
+Please send all Fellowship applications to firstname.lastname@example.org

 Honorary Fellowship is a ‘lifetime achievement’ award bestowed on those makers whose contribution to the CPA and/or influence on British studio ceramics has been truly outstanding over the course of a long and distinguished career.